Prospective Grand Juror

 The Background Investigation Process

-assumed all responsibility for Grand Jury background investigations.
+The Orange County Sheriff-Coroner Department is responsible for Grand Jury background investigations.
 The

 requirements set forth in California Penal Code §893, which states: